A message from the Headteacher

 Child Protection Statement

-Glasshouses Community Primary School is committed to ensuring the welfare and safety of all children in school.
-All North Yorkshire schools, including Glasshouses Community Primary School, follow the North Yorkshire Safeguarding Children Board procedures.
+Glasshouses CP School is committed to ensuring the welfare and safety of all children in school.
+All North Yorkshire schools, including Glasshouses CP School, follow the North Yorkshire Safeguarding Children Partnership procedures.
 The school will, in most circumstances, endeavour to discuss all concerns with parents about their child/ren.
 However, there may be exceptional circumstances when the school will discuss concerns with Social Care and/or the Police without parental knowledge (in accordance with Child Protection procedures).
 The school will, of course, always aim to maintain a positive relationship with all parents.
-The school’s child protection policy is available publicly.
+(The school’s Child Protection Policy is available publicly on the school website and a copy is available from the office on request.)

 ANY PARENT OR MEMBER OF STAFF WITH ANY CONCERNS SHOULD IMMEDIATELY REPORT THEM TO THE DESIGNATED SENIOR PERSON: SEE CONTACTS BELOW.

-The Designated Senior Person for Child Protection is: Nicola Thornber (Headteacher)
+The Designated Senior Person for Child Protection is: Nicola Wilkinson (Deputy Headteacher)

 The school's Child Protection Policy is available on the website.